#EUDATA26

 Sponsorship Opportunities

-To discuss sponsorship and visibility opportunities at the 14th Annual European Data Protection & Privacy Conference, please contact Anne-Lise Simon on [email protected].
+To discuss sponsorship and visibility opportunities at the 15th Annual European Data Protection & Privacy Conference, please contact Anne-Lise Simon on [email protected]

 Exclusive speaking positions | Your organisation can contribute to the discussion.